-(a) Schedule 5.12(a)(i) contains a complete and correct list of all written Contracts and a description of all material oral Contracts, to which the Company is a party (the "Company Contracts"), and Schedule 5.12(a)(ii) contains a complete and correct list of all written Contracts and a description of all material oral Contracts under which any of the Company's assets, properties or business is bound and to which USTM is a party (the "USTM Contracts"), in either case, which constitute (i) mortgages, indentures, security agreements, and other agreements and instruments relating to the borrowing of money by or from, or any extension or credit to or from, the Company; (ii) operating agreements, carrier agreements and other vendor agreements; (iii) agreements or commitments for capital expenditures; (iv) brokerage or finder's agreements; (v) partnership, joint venture or other arrangements or agreements involving a sharing of profits or expenses; (vi) contracts or commitments to sell, lease or otherwise dispose of any assets, properties or business other than in the ordinary course of business; (vii) contracts or commitments limiting the freedom of the Company to compete in any line of business or in any geographic area or with any person, and any nondisclosure or nonsolicitation agreements which limit the Company; (viii) any other agreements, contracts and commitments material to the business, operations or financial condition of the Company, except for Contracts of the types referred to in clauses (ii), (iii), (v) or (viii) above which do not relate to an aggregate obligation of the Company or collectibles against assets or properties of the Company of more than \$50,000.
-All Company Contracts and all USTM Contracts are in full force and effect, the Company has performed all of its Obligations under each Company Contract, USTM has performed all of its Obligations under each USTM Contract and there is no default, violation or breach by the Company or USTM or any other party under any Company Contract or USTM Contract which affects the enforceability of such Company Contract or USTM Contract or any party's rights thereunder.
+(a) Schedule 5.12(a)(i) contains a complete and correct list of all written Contracts and a description of all material oral Contracts, to which the Company is a party (the "Company Contracts"), and Schedule 5.12(a)(ii) contains a complete and correct list of all written Contracts and a description of all material oral Contracts under which any of the Company's assets, properties or business is bound and to which USTM is a party (the "USTM Contracts"), in either case, which constitute (i) mortgages, indentures, security agreements, and other agreements and instruments relating to the borrowing of money by or from, or any extension or credit to or from, the Company; (ii) operating agreements, carrier agreements and other vendor agreements; (iii) agreements or commitments for capital expenditures; (iv) brokerage or finder's agreements; (v) partnership, joint venture or other arrangements or agreements involving a sharing of profits or expenses; (vi) contracts or commitments to sell, lease or otherwise dispose of any assets, properties or business other than in the ordinary course of business; (vii) contracts or commitments limiting the freedom of the Company to compete in any line of business or in any geographic area or with any person, and any nondisclosure or nonsolicitation agreements which limit the Company; (viii) any other agreements, contracts and commitments material to the business, operations or financial condition of the Company, except for Contracts of the types referred to in clauses (ii), (iii), (v) or (viii) above which do not relate to an aggregate obligation of the Company of more than \$50,000.
+All Company Contracts and all USTM Contracts are in full force and effect, the Company has performed all of its Obligations under each Company Contract, USTM has performed all of its Obligation or breach by the Company or USTM or any other party under any Company Contract or USTM Contract or any party's rights thereunder.